AaronLaw/my-setting/Raspberry Pi setup notes.md

 * Preparation for running [Django] (http://djangoproject.com).
 Upgrade [python] to version 3.4 when need.
 * pip, virtualenv & virtualenvwrapper (I need to learn both of them.)
 * Setup a web server (nginx), database (MySQL), Django, phpmyadmin
+* Make a backup of the SD card before going to the 3rd stage.

 ### 3rd stage:
 * Write the apps for the business.
     * hobototes-data-centric apps.
-    * Automate the calculation.
+    * Automate business calculation.
 * Wordpress for article storage.
-* Doing some automation, using cron job, e.g. automate the database backup.
+* Doing some automation, using crontab, e.g. automate the database backup.
-* Doing some experiment, such as Rails4, node.js.
+* Doing some experiment, such as Rails4, node.js, in spare time. :cry:

 ----
 Shortcut